edhull/PiVRC/readme.md

 ```
 Tailor these scripts to your circumstance.
 Ports, GPIO pins, and URLs are extremely likely to need changing.

-Picam.py will run the Flask web server, receive mobile telemetry, and translate this into XY rotations for the servos. p
+Picam.py will run the Flask web server, receive mobile telemetry, and translate this into XY rotations for the servos.
+Whether this will work depends on whether the mobile device accessing the Pi reports alpha/beta/gamma telemetry to a browser client, so make sure to test this (https://developers.arcgis.com/javascript/3/sandbox/sandbox.html?sample=mobile_compass)

 If you want to record footage from the camera, you can use Motion.
 ```sh